magpiemodel/magpiemodel.github.io/_tutorials/t10_pr.md

 - **scripts** fixed misleading warning in check_config
 ```

-Note that it separates all code changes into `changed`, `added`, `removed`, and `fixed`.
+Note that the `CHANGELOG` separates all code changes into `changed`, `added`, `removed`, and `fixed`.
 If you made multiple
 commits which included changes, additions, and removals, these must be broken down here.
 In practice, it is
 better _git_ etiquette (i.e. nicer for the maintainers) to have smaller, discrete PRs that are easily digested
-and partain to specific aspects of the code base than larger, unwieldy changes.
+and pertain to specific aspects of the code base than larger, unwieldy changes.

 ---